4 Promotion, Tenure, and Faculty Evaluation

 Senior Ranks: Associate Professor and Professor

-Tenure-track faculty members in the rank of instructor must hold at least a master’s degree; be actively working toward the doctorate or terminal degree approved by the University and recognized by the Southern Association of Colleges and Schools as appropriate to the academic area they serve; be knowledgeable in their discipline; and demonstrate the potential for effective instruction as evaluated by their peers, department head, and college dean.
+Tenure-track faculty members in the rank of instructor must hold at least a master’s degree; be actively working toward the doctorate or terminal degree approved by the University and recognized by the Southern Association of Colleges and Schools Commission on Colleges as appropriate to the academic area they serve; be knowledgeable in their discipline; and demonstrate the potential for effective instruction as evaluated by their peers, department head, and college dean.

-Tenure-track faculty members in the rank of assistant professor shall hold the earned doctorate or other terminal degree approved by the University and recognized by the Southern Association of Colleges and Schools as appropriate to the academic area they serve.
+Tenure-track faculty members in the rank of assistant professor shall hold the earned doctorate or other terminal degree approved by the University and recognized by the Southern Association of Colleges and Schools Commission on Colleges as appropriate to the academic area they serve.
 In addition, they shall have demonstrated ability in the discipline and show clear promise of teaching excellence as evidenced in evaluation by peers, department head, and college dean; demonstrate continuing scholarly contribution beyond that required for completion of the terminal degree; and document yearly progress of professional achievement in teaching, scholarship, and service.
 See the recommendations for specific amounts of time in rank in Exhibit 1, Minimum Time in Rank for Tenure and Promotion.

 Those appointed to the rank of associate professor shall have demonstrated teaching excellence, scholarly/creative attainment, and professional achievement both within and outside the University.
-They shall hold the earned doctorate or terminal degree approved by the University and recognized by the Southern Association of Colleges and Schools as appropriate to the academic area they serve and normally have completed at least seven years of college teaching and pertinent professional experience.
+They shall hold the earned doctorate or terminal degree approved by the University and recognized by the Southern Association of Colleges and Schools Commission on Colleges as appropriate to the academic area they serve and normally have completed at least seven years of college teaching and pertinent professional experience.
 At least five years of the college teaching experience will have been at Tarleton.
 See the recommendations for specific amounts of time in Exhibit 1, Minimum Time in Rank for Tenure and Promotion.

 Those appointed to the rank of professor, the highest academic rank, shall have demonstrated superior academic and professional achievement.
 This rank can be earned only by faculty members who demonstrated continued growth in, and have a cumulative record of, teaching effectiveness, scholarly and creative activities, and professional service both within and outside the University.
-In addition, they shall hold the earned doctorate or other terminal degree approved by the University and recognized by the Southern Association of Colleges and Schools as appropriate to the academic area they serve and normally have completed ten to twelve years of successful college teaching and service.
+In addition, they shall hold the earned doctorate or other terminal degree approved by the University and recognized by the Southern Association of Colleges and Schools Commission on Colleges as appropriate to the academic area they serve and normally have completed ten to twelve years of successful college teaching and service.

 Promotion to Assistant Professor